There are many festivals and special events in India, but only three of these are full national public holidays. These are-

 Except this 17 compulsory central holidays (Gazetted Holidays), a state or Union Territory can get 2 or 3 more (sometimes up to 6 to 9) additional holidays.
 Basically, these extra holidays depend on the importance and priority of a festival by the state people.
 These optional holiday lists are selected by the Central Government Employees Welfare Coordination Committee and this list is usually called as Restricted Holidays.

 In India Sunday declared as weekend holiday.
-If any above mention holiday coincide with Sunday then it will not be counted as extra holiday.
+If any above mention holiday coincides with Sunday then it will not be counted as an extra holiday.

 Time and Date mentioned on the above lists for Muslim festivals are based on the latest known dates and may vary according to the local sightings of the first-day moon.